viveknarang/solr-upgrade-tests/README.md

-# Solr Cloud Rolling Upgrade Tests
+# Solr Upgrade Tests
 Introduction
 ------------

 The purpose of this program is to test rolling upgrades for Solr Cloud.
-This is a standalone system where the program takes care of zookeeper and solr releases and manages the process end-to-end.

 Current Test Results
 --------------------